London Transport Museum: Hidden London

-Other Attractions
+Other attractions

-As of 2022, the museum offers three simulator experiences: One Elizabeth Line simulator featuring a cab, a stand-up smaller version of the later, and a 1938 stock simulator complete with deadman's handle.
+As of 2022, the museum offers simulator experiences including an Elizabeth line simulator featuring a cab and a 1938 stock simulator complete with deadman's handle.

-In addition there is the Hidden London exhibition which has been extended until July 2023, featuring a sized-down, walkthrough replica of the Aldwych Ticket Hall and Down Street Blitz Shelter which Winston Churchill used during World War II.
-The exhibition tells the story of some of London's abandoned stations and hidden transport infrastructure of which the museum offers some tours of.
+A Hidden London exhibition featuring a sized-down, walkthrough replica of the Aldwych Ticket Hall and Down Street Blitz Shelter which Winston Churchill used during World War II.
+The exhibition ran until July 2023.